hauke96/qgis-outdoor-map/preprocessor/README.md

 ## TODOs

-* Directly use Osmium (so that the above steps are not necessary anymore)
+* Store entire PBF file, not just the label points
-* Adjust `make-tiles.sh` script to properly use this preprocessor
+    * Alternatively: Directly use Osmium (so that the above steps are not necessary anymore)